 But, it was tough to find new business while still looking after the old business.
 There was too much to do and not enough time to do it in.

 - the supply chain became more complex

-It became clear that one person could not do it all, and so the responsibilities were divided.
+It was obvious that one person couldn’t do it all.
+So somewhere in the 1960’s responsibilities were split.

 Sales people won the clients.
 Key account managers kept them.

 It took a while to take off, but by the 1980s key account management was the moment.